Tim Smith (wide receiver)

-Timothy Francis Smith (born March 20, 1957) is an American former professional football player who was a wide receiver for the Houston Oilers of the National Football League (NFL) from 1980 to 1986).
+Timothy Francis Smith (born March 20, 1957) is an American former professional football player who was a wide receiver for the Houston Oilers of the National Football League (NFL) from 1980 to 1986.

 Early life

 A native of Chula Vista, California, Smith attended St. Augustine High School in nearby San Diego.
 He was prepared to play college football for the Notre Dame Fighting Irish until the retirement of their head coach, Ara Parseghian, after which Smith committed to Nebraska.

 College career

 Smith was a three-year starter at Nebraska, where he had 72 catches for 1,089 yards.
 He also punted for the Cornhuskers, averaging 40.1 yards on 135 kicks.
 As a collegian, he played in the Liberty, Orange and Cotton bowls.
 He was team captain as a senior and was first-team All-Big Eight.
 Smith was selected to play in the East–West Shrine Bowl.

 Professional career

-Smith was selected in the third round of the draft by the Houston Oilers.
+Smith was selected 79th overall in the third round of the draft by the Houston Oilers.
 He gained more than 1,000 yards receiving in both the 1983 and 1984 seasons.

-On April 24, 1987 San Diego Chargers acquired Tim Smith for a 1988 draft choice.
+On April 24, 1987, the San Diego Chargers acquired Smith for a 1988 draft choice.